Cradle Mountain Transfers

 For an insight into the history of Cradle Mountain-Lake St. Clair National Park, visit the beautifully crafted replica of the Waldheim Chalet where Gustav and Kate Weindorfer once lived.
 The Cradle Mountain Visitor Centre also offers a wealth of information about the park’s ecology and activities, with shuttle buses departing from here to Dove Lake.

-Access to Cradle Mountain is via the Cradle Mountain Visitor Centre from where the Cradle Mountain shuttle runs to Dove Lake and intermediary stops.
-You will need a National Park pass to use the buses and to to enter Cradle Mountain National Park.
+Access to Cradle Mountain is via the Cradle Mountain Visitor Centre, from which the Cradle Mountain shuttle operates to Dove Lake and other intermediate stops.
+You will need a National Park pass to use the buses and to enter Cradle Mountain National Park.

 Cradle Mountain has numerous short and long hikes.
 Credit Tourism Tasmania & Rob Burnett